Kashmir Solidarity Day observed across Pakistan, AJK

 The memorandum addressed to the UN Secretary General called on

-the world body to ensure that Kashmiris get their right to self determination.
+the world body to ensure that Kashmiris get their right to

-people living in Indian Occupied Kashmir struggling for freedom from
+People belonging to different sections of the society staged a rally in the federal capital and expressed solidarity with the people living in Indian Occupied Kashmir struggling for freedom from India.

-with different slogans, walked from China Chowk to National Press Club.
+The participants, who were carrying placards and banners inscribed with different slogans, walked from China Chowk to National Press Club.

 Different speakers in their speeches urged India to stop human